- by Bryan Veldboom - updated on 3/24/2023

-Before going any further, you'll want to backup your phone, to prevent any loss of data.
-The Apple website provides you with step-by-step instructions on how to backup your iPhone using a Mac, PC or iCloud.
-Obviously, if your phone is boot looping, you can't really back it up, so you'll have to try troubleshooting without it.
+Before going any further, you'll want to backup your phone to prevent any loss of data.
+The Apple website provides excellent step-by-step instructions on how to backup your iPhone using a Mac, PC or iCloud.
+Obviously, if your phone is boot looping you can't really back it up, so you'll have to try troubleshooting without it.

-It's possible your issue may be caused by a software bug or glitch.
+It's possible that the restarting might be caused by a software bug or glitch.
 Updating to the most recent software will provide your phone with any recent fixes and may solve the problem.
-To update your iPhone to the latest version of iOS, simply go to Settings, select General and then click on Software Update.
+To update your iPhone to the latest version of iOS, go to Settings, select General and then click on Software Update.
 If there's an update there, install it.

-If your iPhone is boot looping, you may be able to perform a software update by connecting your phone to your computer and updating through iTunes.
+If your iPhone is boot looping, you may be able to perform a software update by connecting your phone to a computer and updating through iTunes.

-Over time, your iPhone's charging port can become clogged with dirt, lint or other debris which prevents it from charging properly.
-While it's tempting to grab the nearest safety pin and clean the port yourself, you need to be careful.
+Over time, your iPhone's charging port can become clogged with dirt, lint or other debris which prevents your iPhone from charging properly.
+While it's tempting to grab a pin and try cleaning the port yourself, you need to be careful.
 Metal objects can scratch your phone's contact points and even short out the phone itself.
-That's why it's wise to have it done professionally.
-Most Batteries Plus stores offer a port cleaning service.
+Batteries Plus offers professional port cleaning service.
 The service costs very little and helps clear up charging issues.
 Visit your nearest Batteries Plus for more info.

-An improperly inserted SIM Card can cause a restart loop.
-If this is the culprit, removing and reinserting it properly should fix the issue.
+An improperly inserted SIM card can cause a restart loop.
+If this is the culprit, removing and reinserting it properly could fix the issue.
 This should also solve any issues caused by your iPhone's connection to your wireless carrier.
-Apple has a great resource showing you how to find and remove the SIM card for any model iPhone.
+Apple has a great resource showing you how to find and remove the SIM card from any model iPhone.
 One thing to note, iPhone 14 is an eSIM-only phone , with no physical SIM card.

-If your issue is software related, resetting the settings on your phone may solve the problem.
-Go to Settings, then General.
-Go to Reset, then tap on Reset All Settings.
-Resetting your phone's settings won't cause you to lose any apps or data, although you will have to re-enter your Wi-Fi password.
+If your issue is software related, resetting the settings on your iPhone may solve the problem.
+Go to Settings, then General > Transfer or Reset iPhone, then tap Reset.
+Resetting your iPhone's settings won't cause you to lose any apps or data, although you will have to re-enter your Wi-Fi password.